August Publications

 Wholesale/bookseller discount: Minimum of 15 units, 55 percent discount (plus shipping; $8.53 per unit) with returns

-Wholesale/bookseller availability: Directly from August Publications, Ingram, and Amazon
+Wholesale/bookseller availability: Directly from August Publications, Ingram, and Amazon.

 Booksellers and Libraries: This title is available from Ingram and Overdrive.